nastasha-w/proj-an/README.md

 # proj-an
 code and scripts for making 2D projected maps from SPH simulations (Eagle and some similar ones), analyzing those maps, and analyzing specwizard outputs

+This is basically a bucket of (almost) all the python code I wrote during my PhD.
+It's on GitHub for reproducibility of the analyses and as a back-up, but documentation is limited and I am not actively developing this code anymore.

 ---------------------------------------------------------------------------------------------------
 main files for making projections:
 ---------------------------------------------------------------------------------------------------